The Stones of Time / The Stars and the Stones

 the complex, Newgrange, was found to be aligned to the position of the rising

-sun at winter solstice, the shortest day of the year.
+, the shortest day of the year.

 The earliest reports of this event were not taken seriously, but in time the evidence proved